Conduct of a civil trial before the court

 Please note

-at any time, if the judge finds that an agreement can be reached, he may designate a conciliator of justice or a civil mediator.
-If conciliation has failed, debate may resume.
+At any time, if the judge finds that an agreement can be reached, he or she may designate a conciliator of justice or a civil mediator.
+If this amicable route fails, debate can resume.

-The judge shall give the date of deliberate, i.e. the date on which the judgment is delivered.
+He gives the date of deliberate, i.e. the date on which the judgment will be delivered.

 On the day of deliberation, the judgment shall be made available at the RegistryThat is, you can go to the court and see it with your ID.